pvkumar27/vinod-finance-todo/README.md

 ### Branch Protection Rules
 The repository has the following branch protection rules for the `main` branch:

-- **Require pull request reviews**: At least 1 review is required
 - **Require status checks to pass**: All CI/CD checks must pass
 - **Require branches to be up to date**: Branches must be up-to-date with the base branch
 - **Include administrators**: Rules apply to administrators too
-- **Restrict who can push**: Only specific users can push directly to protected branches

 For detailed setup instructions, see [Branch Protection Documentation](docs/BRANCH_PROTECTION.md)